deepankarck2/Netflix-Top-Content/README.md

 By utilizing this project, users can stay updated on the most popular Netflix content and make informed decisions on what to watch next, making their Netflix experience even better!

 ## Technical Details
-This application is composed of three main technologies:
+This application is composed of a few technologies:

 * **Express.js** for backend logic, handling routing, server setup, and database operations.
 * **Sequelize (with MySQL)** for the database layer, managing the data related to the top 10 lists.